farfilli/Assembly-Colorizer-for-Solid-Edge/README.md

 **Fast Mode (Process in background):** With this option checked the assembly is closed and opened in background, processed, and reopened.
 This is very fast, recommended for large assemblies

+If nothing is selected the whole assembly will be colorized; if there is a selection only the selected occurrences will be colorized.
+Fast mode will always colorize the whole assembly.

 Binary archives included for those who just want a pre-compiled file

 Contributors are very welcome!